-turbulent decade of the 1970s when the economy faced a series of large positive and negative external shocks due to sharp changes in workers' remittances and oil prices.
-Increased fluctuations in economic activity has been accompanied by greater instability in fixed capital formation, with attendant consequences for the long-term growth potential of the economy.
+Like many other emerging markets with open capital accounts, Turkish financial markets, interest rates and exchange rates went through large swings during the decade, associated with boom-bust cycles in international capital flows.
+The increased financial instability was almost fully mirrored by ups and downs in economic activity.
+From 1990 to 2001, while the average growth rate of GDP was around 3 per cent, its standard deviation was twice as large, reaching 6 percentage points.
+Such a degree of instability was unprecedented, not seen even during the turbulent decade of the 1970s when the economy faced a series of large positive and negative external shocks due to sharp changes in workers' remittances and oil prices.
+Increased fluctuations in economic activity have been accompanied by greater instability in fixed capital formation, with attendant consequences for the long-term growth potential of the economy.2

 The initial boom coincided with the surge in capital inflows to Latin America in the early 1990s which eventually culminated in the Mexican crisis of 1994-1995.
-Between 1990 and 1993, cumulative net capital inflows by non-residents reached \$25 billion while the current account deficit remained below \$10 billion (table 2).
-Only a small part of the surplus was
+Between 1990 and 1993, cumulative net capital inflows by non-residents reached \$25 billion while the current-account deficit remained below \$10 billion (table 2).3 Only a small part of the surplus was absorbed by increases in reserves while a large proportion was used to finance capital outflows by residents who apparently took the opportunity offered by the new capital account regime to diversify their portfolios by acquiring assets abroad.
+As expected, the boom in capital inflows was associated with a real appreciation of the currency, a strong recovery

-&lt;sup>3 For instance during the last cycle, fixed investment fell by some 16 per cent in 1999, then rose by 17 per cent during the boom of 2000, and fell by as much as 32 per cent in 2001.
+$^{^{2}}$ For instance during the last cycle, fixed investment fell by some 16 per cent in 1999, then rose by 17 per cent during the boom of 2000, and fell by as much as 32 per cent in 2001.

-&lt;sup>4 The empirical specifications of capital flows used in tables 2 and 3 follow the conventions in IMF's Balance of Payments Statistics.
-Capital inflow refers to the acquisition of domestic assets by non-residents.
+3 The classifications and definitions of capital flows used here and in tables 2 and 3 follow the conventions used in the IMF Balance of Payments Statistics.
+Capital inflow refers to the acquisition of domestic assets by nonresidents.
 Sales of domestic assets are defined as a negative capital inflow.
-Net capital inflows denotes acquisition minus sales of domestic assets by non-residents.
+Thus the term net capital inflows denotes acquisition minus sales of domestic assets by non-residents.
 Capital outflow refers to the acquisition of foreign assets by residents.
-Sales of foreign assets are negative capital outflows.
+Sales of foreign assets are defined as a negative capital outflow.
 Net capital outflows denote acquisitions minus sales of foreign assets by residents.
 Net capital flow refers to net capital inflows less net capital outflows as defined above.
 It is positive when net inflows exceed net outflows.
 For a further discussion of these concepts see UNCTAD (1999, box 5.1, p.
 100).